yunimoo/elichika/README.md

 ```

 would be enough.

-As of current version, you should be able to keep your progress while doing this, so it's recommended to do it often so you get access to newly implemented features.

-It is also a good idea to backup ``userdata.db`` or to export your data (with the WebUI) before doing this, as updating from a too old version might result in breaking changes.

 ## Playing the game
 With the server running, and the client network setup correctly, simply open the game and play.